Security challenges and their management in border areas; linkages of organized crime with terrorism.

 For prelims: Key features of the act.

 Why in News?
-Former IAS officer has been detained under the Public Safety Act (PSA).
+Farooq Abdullah, Former Jammu and Kashmir Chief Minister, has been booked under the Public Safety Act (PSA).

 What is the J&K PSA?

 - The Jammu and Kashmir Public Safety Act (PSA) received the assent of the J&K Governor on April 8, 1978.

 - The Act was introduced as a tough law to prevent the smuggling of timber and keep the smugglers “out of circulation”.

 - The law allows the government to detain any person above the age of 16 without trial for a period of two years.

 - The PSA allows for administrative detention for up to two years “in the case of persons acting in any manner prejudicial to the security of the State”, and for administrative detention up to one year where “any person is acting in any manner prejudicial to the maintenance of public order”.